MikeRogers0/MikeRogersIO/source/blog/2018-11-03-configuring-cors-on-s3-for-activestorage.html.md

 ## The Fix

-The fix took me a bit of searching to get right, but on the AWS website navigate to your S3 bucket, go to permissions, then "CORS Configuration".
+The fix took me a bit of searching to get this totally right, but on the AWS website navigate to your S3 bucket, go to permissions, then "CORS Configuration".
 The URL should look something like:

     https://s3.console.aws.amazon.com/s3/buckets/YOUR_BUCKET_NAME/?region=us-east-1&tab=permissions